jazzband/django-rest-knox/docs/settings.md

 This is the length of the token that will be sent to the client.
 By default it is set to 64 characters (this shouldn't need changing).

-## TOKEN_TTL
+## DEFAULT_TOKEN_TTL
-This is how long a token can exist before it expires.
+This is the default value for how long a token can exist before it expires.
 Expired tokens are automatically removed from the system.

 The setting should be set to an instance of `datetime.timedelta`.
 The default is 10 hours ()`timedelta(hours=10)`).

-Setting the TOKEN_TTL to `None` will create tokens that never expire.
+Setting the DEFAULT_TOKEN_TTL to `None` will create tokens that never expire.

 Warning: setting a 0 or negative timedelta will create tokens that instantly expire, the system will not prevent you setting this.

+## MAX_TOKEN_TTL
+This is the maximum duration that can be provided for a token as a query parameter.
+The default is 10 hours ()`timedelta(hours=10)`).

+Setting the MAX_TOKEN_TTL to `None` will allow URL-provided tokens that never expire.

+Setting the MAX_TOKEN_TTL to 0 will disable URL-provided tokens.

 ## USER_SERIALIZER
 This is the reference to the class used to serialize the `User` objects when